Khaledykhalil/MiroMeasure/README.md

 ### Common Issues

 1. **OAuth Error: redirect_uri_mismatch**
-   - Verify the redirect URI in your Miro app settings matches your .env file
+   - Verify the redirect URI in your Miro app settings: `https://measuremint.app/api/redirect`
-   - Make sure you're using HTTPS when required
+   - Ensure you're using HTTPS (required for production)
-   - When using Docker, check the ngrok URL matches your Miro app settings
+   - Check app-manifest.yaml has the correct production URLs

 2. **Cannot find module 'xyz'**
    - In Docker: Run `npm run docker:dev` to rebuild with new dependencies